Biogas

 • reduces direct greenhouse gas emissions created by the sewage treatment process

-• produces renewable electricity
+• produces renewable electricity.

 How we use biogas

-We capture biogas at the Western Treatment Plant and the Eastern Treatment Plant.
 Biogas is captured in anaerobic digesters and from covered anaerobic treatment lagoons.
 The gases are then transferred to on-site power stations, where they are combusted.
 This releases energy that spins a turbine connected to a power generator – converting the energy in biogas into electricity.

 The anaerobic lagoon at the Western Treatment Plant